 Cannabinoids and the Endocannabinoid System

-Cannabinoids have been used to promote better sleep for thousands of years.
+Cannabinoids from the cannabis plant (and specifically the hemp plant for legal CBD products) have been used by many people for thousands of years, with many claiming benefits of overall health and wellness—including healthy sleep cycles.
+How and why?
 It all comes down to the way cannabinoids interact with the endocannabinoid system.

 Let’s look at a few endocannabinoid system basics to get a better idea of how CBD might be connected to sleep.

-The endocannabinoid system (ECS) is responsible for several different functions.
-Some experts maintain that it’s the most important physiological system that exists.
+The endocannabinoid system (ECS) is responsible for several different functions in the human body, including supporting the immune system and immune response.
+(Fun fact: animals also have an ECS and can benefit from pet-specific CBD products!)
 What makes the endocannabinoid system so special?

 While extremely complex, there are three basic parts of the ECS:

-Here’s what’s known so far about how the ECS affects our sleep:
+Here’s what’s known so far about how the ECS affects our sleep based on clinical data:

 The endocannabinoid system and our own circadian rhythms are believed to be closely connected.
 This is evidenced by sleep-wake cycle changes in the body’s endocannabinoids, anandamide and 2-AG.
 In addition, there is a powerful connection between our sleep-wake cycles and the enzymes that break down our natural endocannabinoids.

 At night, levels of anandamide increase in the brain.
-This naturally-occurring endocannabinoid works with various neurotransmitters in the brain to cause a person to fall and stay asleep.
+This naturally-occurring endocannabinoid works with various neurotransmitters in the brain (including gamma aminobutyric acid) to cause a person to fall and stay asleep.
 Levels of 2-AG, on the other hand, are higher during the day.
-This has led researchers to propose that this endocannabinoid is involved in promoting wakefulness.
+This has led researchers to propose that this endocannabinoid is involved in promoting wakefulness and may help promote alertness.

 Anandamide and 2-AG are known to activate CB1 receptors, including in areas of the brain that are associated with sleep regulation.
 The activation of CB1 receptors is thought to be a vital factor in regulating sleep homeostasis.